 Nebraska’s Sex Education Snapshot

-In 2016, Omaha Public Schools, Nebraska’s largest school district serving over 52,000 students, approved new human growth and development standards that align with the National Sexuality Education Standards and passed additional standards that same year to establish a non-discrimination statement and include instruction on sexual orientation, gender identity, emergency contraception, abortion, and sex trafficking.
-While successful with the support of organizations, including the Women’s Fund of Omaha, these efforts did not advance without opposition.
+In 2016, Nebraska’s largest school district, Omaha Public Schools serving over 53,000 students, approved new human growth and development standards.
+A non-discrimination statement was updated that same year to include instruction on sexual orientation, gender identity, emergency contraception, abortion, and sex trafficking.
+While successful with the support of many organizations, including the Women’s Fund of Omaha, these efforts did not advance without opposition.
 The Nebraskans for Founders Values actively opposed the district’s proposed amendments.
 They later distributed materials urging community members to oppose the campaign efforts of board members who supported the efforts to advance the sex education requirements in Omaha Public Schools and later ran for reelection and legislative seats in local districts.

 Advocates report that some youth in Omaha Public Schools receive advanced instruction, including the Rights, Respect and Responsibility (3Rs) curriculum developed by Advocates for Youth.
 However, other districts such as Gretna Public Schools, rely on restrictive, abstinence based curriculum such as Willing to Wait.
 In Nebraska, Black youth in particular face racist, systematic barriers to health care and education that result in disproportionate adverse health outcomes.
-For example, a 2015 report found that nearly five times more Black youth in Nebraska reported having Chlamydia than the Nebraska average over the span of five years, and over 12 times more than white youth in particular.
+For example, a 2020 report found that Black youth experience chlamydia infection rates more than seven times higher than white youth, and over twice the rate of the second highest rate experienced by American Indian youth.
 In addition to ensuring all young people have access to health care and education, requiring sex education to be culturally responsive to the needs of youth of color addresses the additional socioeconomic structures these young people experience.

 Right now, advocates can take action to ensure young people in their community have access to quality sex education.
-After contacting their local school board, advocates can determine what topics are missing from sex education instruction, such as instruction on consent, sexual orientation and gender identity, and contraceptives.
-They can then vocalize the important need for advancing sex education requirements in their community.
-Further, advocates can contact their representatives to discuss the critical need for advancing comprehensive sex education requirements.
+Advocates can determine what topics are missing from sex education instruction, such as instruction on consent, sexual orientation and gender identity, and contraceptives, and contact their local school board members.
+They can also vocalize the important need for advancing sex education requirements in their community.
+Advocates are encouraged to take action on pending legislation that seeks to advance or restrict the principles of comprehensive sex education.
+For a current overview of pending legislation, see table below.
+Additionally, reach out to EducateUs to get connected to local advocacy groups.
+Further, advocates can contact their representatives to discuss the critical need for advancing comprehensive sex education.
 To facilitate these changes, current advocates note that actively participating in local school board elections is critical in ensuring efforts to advance sex education move forward.
 Advocates are encouraged to use the SIECUS Community Action Toolkit to guide local efforts.

 State Sex Education Policies and Requirements at a Glance